Posted on December 8, 2017 by orbital

 – I’m going on NOC, can I participate?

 – I’m planning to take a full-time internship, can I participate?

 – I’m not going to be around SG this coming summer, can I participate?

 The answer to these three questions is all the same: Yes, please apply.
 However, please also read the position-specific information given below:

 For advisors: You may know that some advisors were not local during your cohort as well.
 The job can be done entirely remotely from NUS.
 That said, applicants who are local and who do physically participate in the activities will generally bond better with their teams (unsurprisingly).

 For tutors: You will have to be in Singapore for the sessions that you are assigned to teach.
 The lift-off sessions will be on 14/15 May while the mission control sessions are scheduled on 19/26 May and 2/9/16 June.
 Usually we allow you to choose the sessions that work for your schedule and we can discuss about this later.

 For developers: You can work anywhere anytime for this position.
 However, once some development tasks are assigned to you, you should work on those tasks actively and update your progress regularly.

 – How much money can I expect to earn as a staff member?

-The monetary remuneration for doing either job is small, but the bragging rights and the additional job you can list on your CV/resume will hopefully make it worthwhile (aside from the intrinsic goodness of helping your fellow SoCian!).
+The monetary remuneration is small, but the bragging rights and the additional job you can list on your CV/resume will hopefully make it worthwhile (aside from the intrinsic goodness of helping your fellow SoCian!).